joshkoenig/relucantlywithher.com/_pages/the-positive-case-for-hillary-clinton.md

 ### The Good Stuff

-#### Smash Patriarchy
+##### Smashing Patriarchy

 We should all honestly be excited about this campaign for the same national identity reasons we were excited about Obama.
 There's nothing wrong with feeling proud about voting for the first female president.
 It's one of the most simple and pure reasons to be positive and happy about this campaign.
 It's a real thing!
 Enjoy it!

 It will also be a huge fight.
 Clinton's candidacy is unleashing public debate about sexism and the role of women that could well be more fraught and toxic than the racism that surfaced through Obama's terms in office.
-The primaries really put the "micro" in "microaggresion."
-What we saw there pales in comparison to the vitriol this is drawing from the right.
+While the primaries really put the "micro" in "microaggresion," the vitriol this is drawing from the right this fall is all to real.
 This is painful, and actually dangerous, but I believe it is positive to pull this venom to the surface so it can be directly and publicly rejected.

 I have a young daughter (cliche alert) and I believe it will make a difference in how she understands the world if she grows up knowing that a woman leads this country.
 Maybe this matters to you, and even if not I'm sure you have sisters, wives, mothers, nieces, cousins, and friends for whom it will mean a lot.
 Embrace it.

-#### Pack the Court
+##### Packing the Court

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">